patelmohitwork/remote-controller/README.md

 ---

+## 🧑‍💻 Support

+If you run into any issues or have questions, feel free to reach out at mohit@mohitpatel.work.

+---

 **⚠️ Disclaimer**: This software is intended for legitimate remote access to your own computers.
 Always obtain proper authorization before accessing any computer remotely.